 Payment through your bank: Many banking institutions will pay your electric bill directly.
 Contact your bank for information.

 Credit card: Payment can be made with your credit card by calling (916) 774-5300 or going to the City of Roseville Utility Service Department at 311 Vernon Street.
-E-mail email@example.com for any addiational assistance.
+E-mail firstname.lastname@example.org for any additional assistance.

 ABD: The City of Roseville now offers Automatic Bank Draft (ABD) for our customers.
 ABD is a direct debit program that works with the customer’s bank to withdraw funds automatically on a recurring monthly basis for utility bill payment.
 Please see the utility payment page for more information.